tjvantoll/www.tjvantoll.com/source/_posts/2013-09-12-building-custom-text-strikethroughs-with-css.markdown

 From here you can play with the `border-color` and `border-height` properties to achieve the effect you'd like.

+The one major caveat to this approach is it does not work on text that spans multiple lines.
+If you need multi-line strikeouts, you're stuck with plain old `text-decoration`.

-Because you have the full power of CSS you can be as crazy as you'd like.
+But as long as your text is on one line, you can use this technique and be as crazy as you'd like.
 Here's an example that utilizes `::before` and `::after` and [CSS transforms](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) to create a cross out effect on the text.

 ``` css
 .cross {